 Latest David Crosby Articles

-David Crosby joined Jason Isbell & The 400 Unit for “Wooden Ships” and “Ohio” at day one of the 2018 Newport Folk Festival.
+Listen to Jason Isbell & The 400 Unit welcome David Crosby for a collaborative “Wooden Ships” at the Newport Folk Festival to benefit HeadCount.

 More David Crosby Articles

 Jason Crosby – keys, violin, vocals Lebo – guitar, vocals Jay Lane – drums Chris Crosby – bass

 Possibly more than anyone on the planet, David Crosby has lived a life that is emblematic of his generation’s dizzying journey — an agrarian ride through exhilarating highs and soul crushing lows on the paths of creative expression, political activism, personal growth and spiritual self-discovery.
 And yet amazingly, Crosby continues in perfect step with our times: healthy, sober and as productive as ever, he heads into the new millennium with a host of fresh creative projects and a successful new band, CPR, an aggregation that in itself is small miracle of creative synchronicity that grew out of the musician’s chance reunion with his 30 year-old biological son.